grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

    All submissions are manually inspected by a plugin reviewer.
    For every new plugin, we perform a manual review that includes the following checks:

     - **Code review:** For quality and security purposes, we review the source code for the plugin.
       If you're unable to make the source code publicly available, let us know in a comment on your plugin submission.
     - **Tests:** We install your plugin on one of our Grafana instances to test it for basic use.
       For more advanced plugins, we may ask you to assist us in configuring a test environment for the plugin.
       We use the test environment whenever you submit a plugin update.

 ## Update your plugin

-To submit an **update** for an already published plugin:
+To submit an update for an already published plugin:

 1. [Sign in](https://grafana.com/auth/sign-in) to your Grafana Cloud account.
-1. In the left menu, under **Org settings**, click **My Plugins**.
+1. In the left menu, under Org Settings, click **My Plugins**.
 1. Click **Submit Update** for the plugin you want to update.
-The Create Plugin Submission dialog appears.
+The Create Plugin Submission dialog box appears.

    ![Submit plugin.](/img/plugins-submission-create2.png)